2BytesGoat/2BytesGoat.github.io/content/Godot 4.x/Chess/Episode 1 - Board and Pieces.md

 	},
 	...
 ```
-### Creating a Piece Template
+### 2.2.
+Creating a Piece Template

-We can then create a `Unit.tscn` class that we'll use as a template to create chess pieces.
+We can then create a **Unit.tscn** class that we'll use as a template to create chess pieces.
 The structure should look something like this

 ```
 Unit (Node2D) # root of the scene